LYSmileLion/apisix/docs/en/latest/getting-started.md

 ### APISIX Dashboard

-Apache APISIX comes with an intuitive [Dashboard](https://github.com/apache/apisix-dashboard) to make it easy to configure and perform operations.
+Apache APISIX provides a [Dashboard](https://github.com/apache/apisix-dashboard) to make our operation more intuitive and easier.

 ![Dashboard](../../assets/images/dashboard.jpeg)